X-Men: Die by the Sword: Issue 1 "The Sword is Drawn"

 The story starts with all of the members of New Excalibur celebrating their recent defeat of Albion.
 Captain Britain answers the door and is surprised that it is his sister, Psylocke, because he believed her dead after she defeated the Shadow King.
 She tells him that she was part of the Exiles for a while, and she introduces her teammate, Thunderbird, to Captain Britain.
-Thunderbird wanders through the party, and when Nocturne sees him she jumps on him and gives him a kiss while expressing her surprise that he's alive.
-(This is because the last time she saw him he was lying in a bed apparently brain dead while she was pregnant with his child.)
+Thunderbird wanders through the party, and when Nocturne sees him she jumps on him and gives him a kiss while expressing her surprise that he is alive.
+The last time she saw him, he was lying in a bed apparently brain dead while she was pregnant with his child.
 Psylocke explains to Captain Britain what the Exiles do, and he is slightly offended because protecting the multiverse is something that he, as the leader of the Captain Britain Corps, is in charge of, and he was angry that someone else had taken over the job.

-Most of the first issue focuses on James Jaspers.
-He is dealing with the fact that he had been killed by The Fury, a creature of his own creation, but somehow he is still alive.
+Most of the first issue focuses on Mad Jim Jaspers, who was attacked by his creation Fury and inexplicably survived.
 He is approached by Merlyn for a deal, but before the deal is explained their meeting is interrupted by three members of the Captain Britain Corps.
-Jasper is easily able to defend himself, and he turns two of the Captains into green creatures resembling The Fury.
+Jaspers is easily able to defend himself, and he turns two of the Captains into green creatures resembling The Fury.
 The third Captain is killed by one of the Fury-like creatures.
-After the battle is over Merlyn proposes an alliance between the two of them.
+After the battle is over, Merlyn proposes an alliance between the two of them.

 There is a one-page interlude where Roma tells Saturnyne to summon the Captain Britain Corps and prepare them for battle, because "The time has come to face the reality that all things—perhaps even all people—are ultimately finite.
 And must someday come to their end."

-Back at the party Pete Wisdom gives Dazzler a brand new motorcycle, Thunderbird and Nocturne have a long conversation as they restart their relationship, and Captain Britain goes to answer another knock at the door where he is stabbed by Rouge-Mort, who is accompanied by multiple figures in black military gear.
+Back at the party Pete Wisdom gives Dazzler a new motorcycle, Thunderbird and Nocturne have a long conversation as they restart their relationship, and Captain Britain goes to answer another knock at the door where he is stabbed by Rouge-Mort, who is accompanied by multiple figures in black military gear.